SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Sangeeta Purushottam

 Okay.
-So actually my questions also relate to the guidance as well as two slides 14 and 15.
-Now you know at one level would I be correct in saying that the primary reason that you have lowered the guidance is because of the change in the management team.
-Is that the main reason that you’re allowing the new team time to settle in.
-And that’s really the key reason.
+So, actually my questions also relate to the guidance as well as two Slides 14 and 15.
+Now, at one level, would I be correct in saying that the primary reason that you have lowered the guidance is because of the change in the management team?
+Is that the main reason that you’re allowing the new team time to settle in and that’s really the key reason?
 Otherwise, what has changed between last quarter and this quarter?
-Hello.
+Hello?

 Anubhav Gupta